JasmineYJ/MCIT591ColorScheme/README.md

 YJ ColorPictureLibrary: the “Color_Picture” class contains a map of pictures and “HSB_Values”.
 Each picture should have instance variables for the “HSB Values” and “FileName”;
 YJ ColorNameLibrary: a class holds of “HSB_Values” and “Color Names”;
 YJ ColorInt: given color is primitive, we add a calss for colorInt to hold the RGB value;

-Week 1 First milestone - not allow user input - one test image;

-Make all the classes - class names and files existing;
-Write as many method signatures as possible (name, return type, argument) and leave those method empty - have the structure;
-Can start with a couple method;
-JUnit test - # of elements (center of all colors, within range); no need to have JUnit for every function;
-Set up GitHub, remember to add Anvi;
-Communication - email Anvi anytime;

 Procedures: